textninja/mychsa/README.md

     docker compose up

-The app will be available at http://localhost:8080.
+The app will be available by default at http://localhost:8080, or http://localhost:PORT if the `PORT` environment variable is set.
+For example, with the following bash command, the app will be available at http://localhost:3000:

+    PORT=3000 docker compose up

 To tear down, and thus destroy all associated docker containers, including the database, run `docker compose down`.